Understanding Real Estate Tax Law

 Net Investment Income Tax

-NIIT applies to the lesser of your net investment income or the amount your modified adjusted income (MAGI) surpasses filing thresholds established by the IRS.
+NIIT applies to the lesser of your net investment income or the amount your modified adjusted gross income (MAGI) surpasses filing thresholds established by the IRS.

 - Single: $200,000